emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Reviewing results

 Search results appear in a dedicated `*grep*` buffer.
 Each result is a clickable link — click (or press `RET`) to jump directly to the matching line in its file.
-This makes it easy to quickly inspect multiple matches across your project.
+You can also navigate between matches using `n` (next) and `p` (previous) within the grep buffer, making it easy to browse through results without using the mouse or switching windows.

 With just one keystroke, *repo-grep* turns symbol lookup into a fast, interactive process — no need to leave Emacs or set up project metadata.